Yuji-github/MLops_with_AWS/README.md

 </p>

 ### How to run docker
-- Name and optionally a tag in the name:tag format
+- Name and optionally a tag in the name:tag format (latest = NEW) <br>

 ```
-docker build -t test:1
+docker build -t test:latest
 ```

 ```